 Next steps after your Python tutorial for kids

 Want to create new animations, games, quizzes, and more?
 Keep learning Python with Create & Learn and our award-winning coding for kids program.
-We offer four levels of Python for kids, and a free intro class (explore all our free coding classes here)!
-Join along to build more animations, and learn the computer science fundamentals through project-driven instruction.
+We offer live online Python classes (Python for AI, Data Science with Python and Pandas, and Pygame: Space Mission) and Python camps.
+Join along to build more animations, and learn critical computer science fundamentals through project-driven instruction.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.